Micro-Novelty/abstract-modules/README.md

   - LSTM is Optimized efficiently for scarce data with AWE method.
   - Robust Advanced prediction capabilities proven effective on ARM64 Using MLP + LSTM Architectures.
   - Transformer Optimized using Cython, to reduce Memory overhead and Reduce CPU Usage, With Reduced Training Time.
-- Changelog:
-    - v0.7.6:
-    - [=] New features:
-       - Adding Optimization and refinements for parsing JSON in Rust.
-       - Ensure robustness in calculating Samples similarity to prevent misleading answers in different environment.